VladyslavStef/VladyslavStef/README.md

 Hey there, I'm a **Creative Frontend Developer** focused on the intersection of **design and code**.
 I enjoy taking an idea from a visual concept or Figma layout and turning it into a polished and interactive experience.

 My long-term direction is **Creative Development**.
 I enjoy combining frontend development with design or 3D generative design and experimental web experiences.
-My goal is to move from building conventional interfaces to creating **distinctive digital experiences where design, code, motion and 3D work together**.
+My goal is to move from building conventional interfaces to creating **distinctive digital experiences with design, code, motion and 3D working together**.

 ```text
 DESIGN